Hiking the ʻIliahi Ridge Trail on Oʻahu, Hawaiʻi

 Hiking the ʻIliahi Ridge Trail

-At about 0.3 miles (0.5 km), the Mānana Ridge Trail comes to the first of two connections with the ʻIliahi Ridge Trail to the north.
+After about 0.3 miles (0.5 km), the Mānana Ridge Trail reaches the first of two junctions with the ʻIliahi Ridge Trail.

-While it entirely depends on whether you want to go up or down ʻIliahi Ridge, I personally recommend taking the first junction because I think ʻIliahi makes for a more beautiful clockwise hike than in reverse.
+That said, it entirely depends on whether you want to go up or down ʻIliahi Ridge, but I personally recommend taking the first junction, because I think ʻIliahi makes for a more beautiful clockwise hike than in reverse.

 Eventually, the trail down into the gulch will make this hard left turn to continue down a set of switchbacks immediately following.